Tirupati at a glance:

 Sri Venkateswara Dhyana Vignan Mandiram

 Established in the year 1980, the Sri Venkateswara Dhyana Vignan Mandiram in Tirupati is a museum that houses some of the most traditional articles that are used to perform Puja.
+The museum is one of the extremely beautiful and it leaves a sense of religious faith which cannot be kept into words.

 Sri Venkateswara Temple

 Sri Venkateshwara Temple is the most revered and celebrated temple of the temple town of Tirupati having tourists and pilgrims flooding in all year long.
+People offer huge donations and wealth making it the richest temple in the world.

 Sri Venugopalaswami Temple